 In some locations, contents can be protected through flood proofing measures such as sandbagging.
 Portable property can also be elevated above anticipated flood levels.
 You can also take certain actions to retrofit your home to protect it from wind and water damage.
 All General Contractors registered in Charlotte County are capable of retrofitting your home or business - Contractor.
 Visit the Port Charlotte, Punta Gorda, and Englewood Libraries for more information on this subject.

-For more information about retrofitting your property, contact the Charlotte County Building Department at 941.743.1201 to speak with a specially qualified Flood Plain Manager trained in retrofitting techniques.
+For more information about retrofitting your property, contact the Charlotte County Building Department at 941.743.1201 to speak with a certified flood plain manager trained in retrofitting techniques.

 Further information can also be found at the website for FEMA’s National Flood Insurance Program or general information about FEMA at the Federal Emergency Management Agency.
 Under the “Flood Plain Management” heading, there are several resources on how you can protect your property but a very useful one for retrofitting can be found on the Homeowner's Guide to Retrofitting.